garystorey/use-standard-shema/README.md

 Switching to another validator is straightforward.
 Update the `validate` property in your form definition to call the Standard Schema-compliant library of your choice (e.g. Zod, ArkType, Valibot).
-The runnable samples in [`examples/`](examples) all demonstrate swapping validators without changing the surrounding form code.
+The runnable samples in [`examples/`](examples) demonstrate mixing both Zod and Valibot without changing the surrounding form code.

 ---

 ## Custom Components

 It is recommended to use `useStandardSchema` with your own custom React components.
 This enables you to simply spread the result of the `getField` call directly without creating individual props.
-See [examples/custom-field-component.tsx](examples/custom-field-component.tsx) for a fully wired `TextField` abstraction that shows how to extend the returned props safely.
+See the [custom component example](examples/custom-field-component.tsx) for a fully wired `TextField` abstraction that shows how to extend the returned props safely.

 ## API